Nek5000/nekBench/README.md

 # nekBench

-nekBench is a benchmark suite representing key kernels of nek5000 and nekRS.
+nekBench is a benchmark suite representing key components of nek5000 and nekRS.
 It serves as a lightweight tool for performance analysis on high performance computing architectures.

 The code uses the [CEED](https://ceed.exascaleproject.org/) software products [OCCA](https://github.com/libocca/occa) and [benchParanumal](https://github.com/paranumal/benchparanumal).